-L. Judgment Fund
+K. Judgment Fund

 Certain tort claims over \$25,000 to which the USCP is a named party may be administrated and litigated by the Department of Justice in accordance with the Federal Tort Claims Act.
 Settlements and awards are paid from a special Judgment Fund maintained by the U.S. Department of the Treasury under 31 U.S.C.
 1304.
-Payments by the Judgment Fund on behalf of USCP do not require reimbursement.
+Payments by the Judgment Fund on behalf of USCP do not require reimbursement and are recognized as imputed financing sources.